Francis Marion University: History

 The university dates back to 1957, when the University of South Carolina set up a freshman college in a basement room of the Florence County Library.
 A few years later, in 1961, USC-Florence was set up on land donated by the Wallace family six miles east of Florence, South Carolina.
-Buoyed by these successes, a group of Florence-area citizens continued to push for the establishment of a four-year university in Florence to allow better access to higher education for the people of that area.
-The existing USC-F was an obvious foundation for a new institution.
+A group of Florence-area citizens continued to push for the establishment of a four-year university in Florence to allow better access to higher education for the people of that area.
 After several years of lobbying, Governor Robert E. McNair signed into law an act creating Francis Marion College, effective July 1, 1970.
 The newly created Francis Marion College initially enrolled 907 students from 23 of South Carolina's 46 counties.

 In 1992, Francis Marion College achieved university status and subsequently changed its name to Francis Marion University.
 Today, Francis Marion has a student body of approximately 4,000.
-FMU draws students from across the country and around the world, but remains true to its original mission: to educate the people of the Pee Dee Region and the State of South Carolina.
 The student body's average in-state enrollment is 95 percent.
 Just more than half of FMU's students come from the Pee Dee Region.

-Francis Marion is one of South Carolina's 13 public universities.
-Its academic departments are segmented into three schools (School of Business, School of Education, School of Health Sciences) and the College of Liberal Arts.

 The Slave Houses, Gregg Plantation, located on the FMU campus, were listed on the National Register of Historic Places in 1974.